The-going/evlproject/content/pipeline/porting/arch.md

 was actually accepting interrupts when the event happened (i.e. the virtual interrupt disable flag was clear), and running in-band code.

-In all other cases, except the interrupt pipeline core, the rest of the kernel does _not_ expect those IRQs to ever happen in the first place.
+In all other cases, except for the interrupt pipeline core, the rest of the kernel does _not_ expect those IRQs to ever happen in the first place.
 Therefore, running the epilogue in such circumstances would be at odds with the kernel's logic.
 In addition, low-level handlers must have been made aware that they might receive an event under such